jrollin/rust-cli-workshop/6_api/README.md

 :bulb: Tips :
-* update Command enum
+* update command to add `search`
 * implement the `search_news` function in a new `search` module
 * manage errors messages
 * create a function to display results as list

 ### :pencil: Exercice : display search results as table

-Use [Cli Table](https://docs.rs/cli-table/latest/cli_table/index.html#) to display result as table
+Use [Cli Table](https://docs.rs/cli-table/latest/cli_table/index.html#) to display results as table

 ```bash